An Introduction to Geometric Topology: Riemannian geometry

 If the differentiable manifold $M$ is oriented, the metric tensor also induces a \emph{volume form}.
 The best method to define volumes on a $n$-manifold $M$ is to construct an appropriate \emph{$n$-form}.
 A $n$-form $\omega$ is an alternating multilinear form

 at each point $p\in M$, which varies smoothly with $p$.
 The alternating condition means that if we swap two vectors the result changes by a sign.
-Up to rescaling there exists only one $\omega_p$ which fulfils this condition: after identifying $T_p$ with $\matR^n$ this is just the determinant.
+The $n$-forms are designed to be integrated: it makes sense to write